 This is our guide for working and learning together!
 Please review it with your student before the start of the school year.
 Hard copies are available upon request.

-This downloadable schedule detailing when each class period takes place during the day may be adjusted during the year to accommodate special events.
-Please refer to the weekly email newsletters, EMES Notes (elementary) and Blazin' Bulletin (middle and high), for schedule changes.
+Please note that this downloadable PDF schedule is subject to change and will not be updated after the start of the school year and may be adjusted during the year to accommodate special events.
+Please refer to the weekly email newsletters, EMES Notes (elementary) and Blazin' Bulletin (middle and high), for all schedule changes.

 - High school students should enter through the front entrance.
 Those who drive should park in the dining hall parking lot.
 Those who are dropped off should be dropped in the front loop.